jnoynaert/PressureDrop.jl/README.md

 # PressureDrop.jl
 Package for computing multiphase pressure profiles for gas lift optimization of oil &amp; gas wells.

+Currently calculates outlet-referenced models for producing wells using non-coupled temperature gradients.

-**Note that all calculations are currently in U.S. field units.**
+Note that all calculations and inputs are currently in U.S. field units.
-TODO: show example units for inputs.

-Does not solve coupled temperature gradients.

 # Installation